Drug Lawyer Austin – Travis County Drug Attorney

 The system in Texas for classifying drugs is similar to the way it is done by the federal system and by most states.
-Drugs are placed in categories – in Texas these are called “penalty groups” – to reflect the supposed dangers of the drugs.
+Drugs are placed in categories – in Texas, these are called “penalty groups” – to reflect the supposed dangers of the drugs.
 Specifically, the groups are intended to rank drugs based upon their capacity for abuse, and their medical value, or lack thereof.
 Here are the groups (marijuana is classified separately), as set forth in the Texas Controlled Substance Act (Chapter 481 of the Health and Safety Code), including some of the drugs included in each:

-- Penalty Group 1.
+Penalty Group 1.
 This group includes many street drugs, including heroin, cocaine, and meth (methamphetamine), as well as some drugs used in prescription medications, such as oxycodone (OxyContin) and hydrocodone (over 300 mg) (used in Vicodin).

-- Penalty Group 1-A. LSD (lysergic acid diethylamide).
+Penalty Group 1-A. LSD (lysergic acid diethylamide).

-- Penalty Group 2.
+Penalty Group 2.
 Mescaline, PCP (phencyclidine), psilocybin, ecstasy.

-- Penalty Group 2-A. Synthetic cannabinoids, known by names such as Spice, K2, and others.
+Penalty Group 2-A. Synthetic cannabinoids, known by names such as Spice, K2, and others.

-- Penalty Group 3.
+Penalty Group 3.
 Includes Valium (diazepam), Xanax (alprazolam), hydrocodone (under 300 mg), anabolic steroids, and Ritalin (methylphenidate).

 Penalty Group 4.
 Codeine (up to 200 mg), opium (up to 15 mg), etc.

-The overall classification of drug possession charges for purposes of what the penalty will be if you are convicted will depend not only on the type of drug involve, that is, which penalty group the drug is placed in, but also by the amount of the drug possessed, and certain other factors.
+The overall classification of drug possession charges for purposes of what the penalty will be if you are convicted will depend not only on the type of drug involved, that is, which penalty group the drug is placed in, but also by the amount of the drug possessed, and certain other factors.

 - In the case of Penalty Group 3 and 4 drugs, possession of less than an ounce (28 grams) is a class A misdemeanor.
 Possession of larger amounts is a felony.

-- Aggravating factors.
+Aggravating factors.
 Depending on the facts of you case, the presence of an aggravating factor will generally increase the penalty in possession case.
 Examples of aggravating factors are possession in a drug free zone, and possession with intent to distribute.

 The potential penalty in your case will therefore be determined by which drug is involved, the amount possessed, as well as the presence of any aggravating factors.